Affiliate Marketing For You!

 You might get a whole bunch of traffic because you wrote about the Great Wall of China.
 Your affiliate links are targeted to people looking for cheap flights but your visitors only found your site because they googled ‘Can I see the Great Wall from space?’.

-They might actually be interested in visiting China but they are not particularly targeted.
+They might be interested in visiting China but they are not particularly targeted.
+They could just be curious about the Great Wall and have no intention of ever going!

 If someone had arrived at the same page having googled ‘Cheap flights to Beijing‘ then you’d have a targeted visitor and a motivated buyer.

-You can see how people have arrived at your site from Google and other search engines from within your logs, I’d recommend signing up to Google Analytics too.
+You can see how people have arrived at your site from Google and other search engines from within your web logs.
+I’d recommend signing up to Google Analytics too.

 This is very important if you want to succeed in selling online!